 - The Client acknowledges and agrees that the Company will not be liable for any non-compensatory damages including punitive, aggravated, multiple, exemplary, liquidated or any other non-compensatory damages or the consequences of non-payment.

-- Nothing in this Agreement removes your Statutory Rights as a consumer under the ACL.
-You agree that our liability for Services provided to consumers is governed solely by the ACL and this Agreement.
+- Nothing in this Agreement removes your Statutory Rights as a consumer under the Consumer Laws.
+You agree that our liability for Services provided to consumers is governed solely by the Consumer Laws and this Agreement.
 We exclude all conditions and warranties implied by custom, law or statute except for your Statutory Rights.

-- Except for your Statutory Rights, all material and work is provided to you without warranties of any kind, either express or implied; and we expressly disclaim all warranties of any kind including but not limited to implied warranties of merchantability and fitness for a particular purpose.
+- Except for your Statutory Rights, all material and work is provided to you without warranties of any kind.

-- If you are a consumer as defined in the ACL, the following applies to you: We guarantee that the services we supply to you are rendered with due care and skill; fit for the purpose that we advertise, or that you have told us you are acquiring the services for or for a result which you have told us you wish the services achieve, unless we consider and disclose that this purpose is not achievable; and will be supplied within a reasonable time.
-To the extent we are unable to exclude liability; our total liability for loss or damage you suffer or incur from our services is limited to us re-supplying the services to you, or, at our option, us refunding to you the amount you have paid us for the services to which your claim relates.
+- If you are a consumer as defined in the Consumer Laws, the following applies to you: We guarantee that the Services we supply to you are rendered with due care and skill; fit for the purpose that we advertise, or that you have told us you are acquiring the Services for or for a result which you have told us you wish the Services achieve, unless we consider and disclose that this purpose is not achievable; and will be supplied within a reasonable time.
+To the extent we are unable to exclude liability; our total liability for loss or damage you suffer or incur from our Services is limited to us re-supplying the Services to you, or, at our option, us refunding to you the amount you have paid us for the Services to which your claim relates.

 - You will be liable for and agree to indemnify, defend and hold us harmless for and against any and all claims, liabilities, suits, actions and expenses, including costs of litigation and reasonable legal costs, resulting directly or indirectly from: (i) any information that is not accurate, up to date or complete or is misleading or a misrepresentation; (ii) any breach of this Agreement; (iii) and any misuse of the Software and/or Services; from or by you, your employees, contractors or agents.